-- Harms almost every organ system in the body and linked to broad range of health effects (brain, reproduction, kidneys, nervous system, etc.).
-Can disrupt hormones involved with the body’s major stress system.
+- Harms almost every organ system in the body.
+Linked to a broad range of health issues (brain, reproduction, kidneys, nervous system, etc.).
+This environmental toxin disrupts hormones involved with the body’s major stress system.

 - Found in: old paint, water, bright plastic toys from China, dust, soil, car batteries, radiators, some ink, older mini blinds, ceramic glazes, crystal.

-- In smaller doses can cause certain cancers (skin, bladder, lung) and can interfere with hormone signaling.
+- In smaller doses can cause certain cancers (skin, bladder, lung).
+Interferes with hormone signaling.
 Specifically hormones that regulate how our bodies process sugars and carbohydrates.
 In large doses it is fatal.